 Many of the books on this topic are written by former Navy Seals, or at least refer to their training as an illustration to make an argument about resilience.
-A book with that very title, Resilience: Hard-Won Wisdom for Living a Better Life, explores this subject through a series of letters written to the author’s friend and brother, suffering from PTSD.
+A book with that very title, Resilience: Hard-Won Wisdom for Living a Better Life, explores this subject through a series of letters written to the author’s friend and brother, suffering from post traumatic stress disorder.

 What the average reader and thinker is figuring out, whether their field is education, military, parenting, is that trauma, difficulties, and challenges are inevitable and everyone ought to have some grasp of resilience training in order to not fall into (and stay trapped by) a victim mentality.
 More than that, we need to practice (and teach younger generations to practice) resilience in everyday circumstances.
 For that reason, Greitens teaches Zach four key principles to pass on to his children:

 - They have some control over their lives.